About the discipline

 Public life: The terrorist attacks of Sept.
 11, 2001, have given researchers more areas to examine in light of the religious context behind those events.
 Attitudes toward Muslims in America are worthy of study in light of the news context in which those events occurred.
 Examining issues involving hate crimes, civil liberties, religious profiling and national security policy are worthwhile in today’s political climate.
 In addition, examining the role religion has played in helping Americans cope with the attacks is vital and useful in understanding the organizing role religion plays in U.S. society.

-- Djupe A., Paul, and Calfano R., Brian.
-“American Muslim Investment in Civil Society: Political Discussion, Disagreement, and Tolerance.”
+- “American Muslim Investment in Civil Society: Political Discussion, Disagreement, and Tolerance.” by Paul Djupe A. and Brian R. Calfano.
 Political Research Quarterly.
 2011.

 - “The Moderate Muslim Brotherhood” by Robert S. Leiken and Steven Brooke.Foreign Affairs.
 Vol. 86, No. 2 (2007): 107-121.